-The US Census also collected county-level data on religious membership by denomination.
-These data allow us to account for potential effects of denominational differences in religious culture on membership in religious communities in 1890 by controlling for the relative size of different religious denominations.
-To do so, we first calculate the share of total church members in each county belonging to 12 different denominations and proceed analogously with combined church seating capacity.30 We then include these denomination shares as additional controls when we examine the link between rainfall risk and membership in religious communities.31 Table 8, Panel A, reports results when we measure membership in religious communities and the relative size of denominations using total church members.
-The set of controls for firstand second-generation immigrants' countries of origin and the set of controls for the religious denominations present in a county are both jointly statistically significant determinants of religious membership at the 0.001-percent significance level in all specifications.
+first calculate the share of total church members in each county belonging to 12 different denominations and proceed analogously with total church seating capacity.32 We then include these denomination shares as additional controls when we examine the link between rainfall risk and membership in religious communities.33 Table 8, Panel A, reports results when we measure membership in religious communities and the relative size of denominations using total church members.
+The set of controls for first- and second-generation immigrants' countries of origin and the set of controls for the religious denominations present in a county are both jointly statistically significant determinants of religious membership at the 0.001% significance level in all specifications.
 The link between rainfall risk and membership in religious communities in column (1) is somewhat stronger than in Table 2, column (1) where we estimated the same specification without controls for immigrants' countries of origin and for denominations present in a county.
-Hence, the methodology of Altonji, Elder, and Taber (2005) again suggests that our results are unlikely to be biased upward by selection on unobservables.
-Results change little in column (2) where we control for In population in 1890 and the literacy rate in 1880.
-When we split the sample into counties with value added in agriculture relative to manufacturing above and below the median, the link between membership in religious communities and rainfall risk is positive and statistically sig-
+Hence, the methodology of Altonji et al. (2005) again suggests that our results are unlikely to be biased upward by selection on unobservables.
+Results change little in column (2) where we control for ln population in 1890 and the literacy rate in 1880.
+When we split the sample into counties with value added in agriculture relative to manufacturing above and below the median, the link between membership in religious communities and rainfall risk is positive and statistically significant among more agricultural counties in column (3) but not among less agricultural counties in column (4).
+Moreover, the difference between more and less agricultural counties is statistically significant at the 5% level.
+When we consider the link between growing-season and nongrowing-season rainfall risk on the one hand and membership in religious communities on the other in column (5), the link continues to be stronger for growing-season rainfall risk.